Memorial of Glory (Tiraspol): Tomb of the Unknown Soldier

 The Tomb of the Unknown Soldier is the centrepiece of the memorial, flanked by an eternal flame.
-The eternal flame at the grave of the unknown soldier was lit by Hero of the Soviet Union Mikhail Kharin, a participant Second Jassy–Kishinev Offensive.
-On 12 April 1972, the 28th anniversary of the liberation of Tiraspol from the Nazis, students of the Tiraspol Secondary School No. 6 posted the honorary guard at the eternal flame.
+The eternal flame at the grave of the unknown soldier was lit by Hero of the Soviet Union Mikhail Kharin, a participant of the second Jassy–Kishinev offensive.
+On 12 April 1972, the 28th anniversary of the Soviet recapture of Tiraspol during World War II, students of the Tiraspol Secondary School No. 6 posted the honorary guard at the eternal flame.
 It is currently dedicated to the memory of the war dead from the first outbreak of fighting on 3 March 1992.